LAURYMEOW/Credit_Risk_Analysis/README.md

 #### Objetive:

-The goal is to perform a credit card risk analysis to assess the risk of fraud.
+The objetive of this analysis is to perform a credit card risk analysis to assess the risk of fraud.
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 Therefore, we need to use different techniques to train and evaluate models with unbalanced classes.
 For this process, the unbalanced learning and scikit-learn libraries will be used to build and evaluate models through resampling.
 The credit data set of credit cards that LendingClub has provided to us will be used.